 Over 20 years ago, I tasted lumpia for the first time.
 I fell in love with them at first bite.
 Unfortunately, I lost touch with the friend who introduced them to me, courtesy of her mama’s cooking.
 I remembered them a few years ago and realized that I might be able to make them at home.

 Then I ran into a problem.
 Where would I find the recipe?
 I looked online and didn’t find anything that sounded quite right.
 The lumpia that I remembered was not your average eggroll.
 There wasn’t cabbage or an abundance of vegetables in them.
 I simply remembered that there were a lot of different flavors packed into a very thin wrapper.

 I mentioned my lumpia craving to a friend, (thanks, Sandra!) who told me to look for one of her friends on Facebook.
-I did that and proceeded to message back and forth with her friend, Irene, for a bit to make sure I had it right.
+I did that and proceeded to message back and forth with her friend, Irene, who was happy to chat about lumpia recipes for a bit to make sure I had it right.
 The lumpia turned out fabulously and my middle son immediately requested them for his birthday meal the following year.